ai-zerolab/lightblue-ai/README.md

 #### Linux

 Most distros ship with pdftoppm and pdftocairo.
 If they are not installed, refer to your package manager to install poppler-utils. e.g. `apt-get install poppler-utils`

+### HTML View as Image

+you need to run `playwright install` or `uv tool run playwright install` to install chromium and dependencies.